 The Honey bees’ nest should be sited by tapping on the wall at night and carefully listening for the area of the loudest buzzing sounds.
 The bees keep the nest center at about 95° F., a temperature high enough to warm the wall beside it so that you may be able to feel as well as hear the nest location.

-Therefore, if there is a very large colony may need additional treatment after about 10 to 12 days to kill emerging young bees.
+Therefore, if there is a very large colony, it may need additional treatment after about 10 to 12 days to kill the emerging young bees.
 After all sound and flight activity has ceased, or at least within 2 weeks, open the wall and remove all dead bees, combs, and honey.
 These must be burned or buried because they are attractive to other bees and are toxic to both bees and people.

-Do not expose the honey and wax where other bees can reach it, or you may damage valuable honey bee colonies nearby.
+Do not expose the honey and wax where other bees can reach them, or you may damage valuable honey bee colonies nearby.
 The location within the wall will be attractive to other swarms unless it is sealed tightly to keep them out.
 An additional application of lindane or chlordane spray will also help to prevent the entry of another swarm.

 There is an element of risk, or at least uncertainty, in dealing with bees, and you may prefer the job done either by a competent pest control operator or an experienced beekeeper.
-No matter who does the job, it may pose problems and considerable expense, at least in man¬ hours of labor.
-Systems of trapping the bees or removing them alive from the wall usually are not satisfactory and are not recommended.
+No matter who does the job, it may pose problems and considerable expense, at least in man hours of labor.
+Systems of trapping the bees or removing them alive from the wall are usually not satisfactory and are not recommended.

 When bees or wasps enter a room or an automobile, they rarely sting and usually fly to a window.
-Moreover, in a room, they can be killed with an aerosol spray encompassing one of the insecticides.
+Moreover, in a room, they can be killed with an aerosol spray containing one of the insecticides.
 If a bee enters your vehicle, be calm, stop the car, and open the windows to let it out.
 A bee or wasp on the windshield or rear window may have to be “herded” out with a map or newspaper or crushed quickly with a handkerchief or wad of paper.

 Other Bees